Cicely Waite-Smith

-Cicely Waite-Smith (née Howland) (1910–1978) is a Jamaican playwright and short story writer.
+Cicely Waite-Smith (née Howland) (1910–1978) was a Jamaican playwright and short story writer.

 Early life

 Cicely Howland was born in Canada in 1910.
-She studied in Europe - namely England, Switzerland and France.
-Having returned back to England, Howland tried herself as an actress.
-She left acting when she married a Jamaican - Frank Waite-Smith.
+She studied in England, Switzerland and France.
+Having returned back to England, Howland became an actress, and left the profession when she married Frank Waite-Smith, a Jamaican.

 Waite Smith was invited to a 1957 Belize Festival of Arts drama section as an adjudicator.